mhoemmen/wg21-proposals/linalg_reduce/linalg_reduce.md

 # Abstract

+This proposal does not include normative changes;
+it is informational only.

 C++26's `std::linalg::dot` and similar reduction-like algorithms
 return the same type as their initial value, just like C++17's `std::reduce`.